beast88/tdd-game-of-life/README.md

   - [x] Has a button to close the modal
   - [x] Has a brief description that explains a little about the project
   - [x] Link to wiki
+- [x] Landing component
+  - [x] Should ask the user how big a grid to generate between 5 and 50 cells
+  - [x] Should have a button to submit response
 - [x] Main component
   - [x] Should render the game as a grid of dead cells (a x a)
     - [x] Should store the game state in react state